Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Experiments

 \subsubsection{Baselines}

-Our baselines include a SCIP branching rule and six learning-based branchers containing the competitive IL-based and RL-based approaches.
+Our baselines include a SCIP branching rule and six learning-based branching models containing the competitive IL-based and RL-based approaches.
 The SCIP branching rule is the traditional state-of-the-art reliability pseudo-cost (RPB) branching heuristic.
 We then introduce the learning-based branching baselines.
-SVMRank \cite{khalil2016learning} uses a support vector machine for learning to select the branching variables.
-Trees \cite{hansknecht2018cuts} is a branching policy using ExtraTrees.
-LMart \cite{Joachims2002OptimizingSE} is based on LambdaMART. tMDP+DFS is a reinforcement learning method based on tree MDP \cite{NEURIPS2022_756d74cd}.
-TreeGate is a tree search branching approach \cite{Zarpellon_Jo_Lodi_Bengio_2021} trained with imitation learning.
-GNN is the graph neural network approach for learning to branch \cite{gasse2019exact}.
-Finally, we build our AdaSolver framework on the IL-based GNN branching policy \cite{gasse2019exact} (GNN) and RL-based GNN branching policy (tMDP+DFS) \cite{NEURIPS2022_756d74cd}, resulting in two methods AdaSolver-IL and AdaSolver-RL.
-As stated in \cite{NEURIPS2022_756d74cd}, the RL-based method performs worse than RPB or the IL-based baselines.
-For RL-based setting, we thus mainly focus on the improvement of AdaSovler-RL over the underlying RL-based solvers.
+(1) SVMRank \cite{khalil2016learning} employs a support vector machine for learning to select branching variables.
+(2) Trees \cite{hansknecht2018cuts} is a branching policy that utilizes ExtraTrees.
+(3) LMart \cite{Joachims2002OptimizingSE} is based on LambdaMART.
+(4) tMDP+DFS is a reinforcement learning method based on tree MDP \cite{NEURIPS2022_756d74cd}.
+(5) TreeGate is an IL-based branching approach introducing the B\&B tree structure information \cite{Zarpellon_Jo_Lodi_Bengio_2021}.
+(6) GNN is the graph neural network approach for learning to branch \cite{gasse2019exact}.
+Finally, we build upon the IL-based GNN branching policy (GNN) \cite{gasse2019exact} and the RL-based GNN branching policy (tMDP+DFS) \cite{NEURIPS2022_756d74cd} to develop our AdaSolver framework, resulting in two methods: AdaSolver-IL and AdaSolver-RL.
+As mentioned in the original paper of tMDP+DFS \cite{NEURIPS2022_756d74cd}, the RL-based method performs worse than RPB or the IL-based baselines, which coincides with our results in Table \ref{table:performance}.
+However, tMDP+DFS is the newest open-source RL branching method with the best performance we have found so far, and our focus is primarily on the improvement achieved by AdaSolver-RL over tMDP+DFS.